Chapter 48

 “If I ever do, try and find me,” replied Ms. Lebowitz.

 Ms. Stoker’d offered the 1977 Aqueduct editorship to Mitchell Lodge, who’d accepted it with the stem of a full-bent pipe clenched between patrician teeth.
-Space was reserved in his blue-blooded mailbox for admission letters from Harvard, Princeton, and Yale; but “My safety school is Elgin State,” Mitch would say, extolling its faculty of nice young men in clean white coats who’d be coming to take him away ha-ha.
+Room was reserved in his blue-blooded mailbox for admission letters from Harvard, Princeton, and Yale; but “My safety school is Elgin State,” Mitch would say, extolling its faculty of nice young men in clean white coats who’d be coming to take him away ha-ha.
 He'd blazed the expulsive trail for Roger Mustardman by getting tossed out of Front Tree Country Day School after sixth grade—though not for going berserk in a field hockey faceoff, like Mauly the Mauler Carstairs.
 In Mitch’s case, “Front Tree went Turn of the Screwy on me for Miles upon Miles.”
 When asked to explain, he’d say “I’m not called ‘Hieronymus’ for nothing” and describe a hallucinatory Prep School of Earthly Delights diorama he’d constructed, or an Adoration of The Magus adaptation of John Fowles’s novel as a whippersnapping rockabilly opera.

 At VTHS, Mitchell continued to flap the Bosch banner.
 “It’s Never Permitted to Be Surprised at the Aberration of Born Fools,” he headlined a term paper on The Spoils of Poynton for Ms. Stoker’s World Literature seminar.